How to Start an Eczema Support Group

 I’m still learning how to run a support group and finding a topic can be more challenging than you think!
 But just get it started and keep it going, for me – one mom telling me she feels supported and glad she came will make my day!
 Keep me posted on your progress, either on Twitter, on my blog, GooglePlus Eczema Community or in the comments in this post.
 Take care!

 Bio: Mei Aka is also know as Marcie’s Mom.
 She blogs at Eczema Blues and is inspired by baby Marcie, who has had eczema since 2 weeks old (considered very early).
 Marcie’s Mom quit her job and stayed home to take care of Marcie.
 Now, Marcie is 3 years old and her eczema is under control, though scratching (till bloody) is still something that the family has to deal with.
-You can find her on Twitter, Eczema Blues, and Google Plus Eczema group.
+You can find her on Twitter and Eczema Blues.